Junye-666/RideBattleLib_NeoForge_1.21.1/README_en.md

 ## 🎯 Overview
 Welcome to RideBattleLib - a Kamen Rider transformation system library for modern Minecraft (1.21.1, NeoForge)!
 Imagine:
-Inserting items into a belt, turning the driver, and shouting "Henshin!" - all within Minecraft!
+Inserting items into a driver, turning the driver, and shouting "Henshin!" - all within Minecraft!
 Whether you want to recreate Build's Full Bottle system or create an ☆entirely new☆ Rider system, RideBattleLib makes it possible!

 ## ✨ Core Features